SovaNetwork/network-enclave/docs/scope_and_design.md

 Overview: Network signing enables validators on the Sova Network to control Bitcoin assets through a secure, deterministic key derivation system.
 This infrastructure acts as a conduit for allowing smart contracts on the network to broadcast Bitcoin transactions.

 *What is the Network Signing service?*
-The network signing service (nicknamed: 'enclave') is a service which enables validators to send BTC assets controlled by the network to wallets outside the network.
+The network signing service (nicknamed: 'enclave') is a service which enables validators to send BTC assets controlled by the Sova Network to Bitcoin wallets outside the network.

 *Why is this needed?*
 The Sova Networks needs a way to send UTXOs that are owned by smart contracts.
-Many smart contract protocols will utilize this network feature when a user wants to settle their tokens on Sova back into native BTC.
+Many smart contract protocols will utilize the signing service when a user wants to convert their tokens on Sova back into native BTC.
 An example of this is a DEX where a user swaps "Sova Dog Token" for BTC.
+In the DEX example, the protocol will request X amount of BTC to be sent to a Bitcoin wallet address specified by the user.

-#### Technical Requirements
+#### Functional Requirements

 1. Securely manage a root extended master private key.
+2. Key shard generation and management.
-2. Generate key shards to be used by validators in signing.
+3. Validators can get a key shard to be used in signing.
-3. Provide high availability and resilience.
+4. Provide high availability and resilience.

-#### Core Components
+#### Non-Functional Requirements

-1. **Network Key Management**:
-   - Signing service holds a shared root network key that allows validators to interact with Bitcoin.

-2. **Security Features**:
-   - Protection against key theft through sharding and TEEs (Trusted Execution Environments).
+1. Protection against key theft through sharding and TEEs (Trusted Execution Environments).
-   - Completely sealed execution environment which handles pk shard requests.
+2. Completely sealed execution environment which handles pk shard requests.
-   - Multisignature schemes to ensure resilience against network failures.
+3. Multi-signature schemes to ensure resilience against signer network failures.
-   - Economic security through validator slashing conditions.
-   - Defense in depth.

-3. **Transaction Flow**:
-   - Validators process Sova EVM transactions that interact with Bitcoin.
-   - When network signing Bitcoin precompile is called, validators prepare a UTXO payload.
-   - Validator requests a key shard to be used in signing the payload.
-   - Validator signs the payload.
-   - Signed transaction is broadcast to Bitcoin.

 #### Important Design Questions to Answer

 1. **Decentralization**
    * What threshold signature scheme should we implement for the sharded key?
    * What properties of this design enable decentralization at scale?
 Do parts of this design need to be decentralized progressively?
    * What's the minimum viable decentralization for launch?
    * What does operator onboarding look like?
    * How does the network handle key rotation or recovery in a decentralized setting?

 2. **Operational**
    * How can we ensure the integrity of the key shards during distribution?
    * What monitoring systems should be put in place and what are they tuned to detect?
    * What's the approach to disaster recovery?
-* How does the network handle version upgrades of the signing service?
+   * How does the network handle upgrades of the signing service?

 3. **Implementation**
    * What specific TEE frameworks are most appropriate for this application?
 Language?
    * What existing multi-party computation or threshold signature libraries are used?
    * What's our approach to auditing and verification?
-"Sting framework" for proving a subversion service.
+"Sting framework" for proving a subversion servic?
 Side-channel attacks?
    * How can we proactively test the security of the implementation?

 4. **General**
-* What is the timeline for implementation and deployment?
+   * What are the important milestones for implementation and deployment?
    * What are some alternative designs?
 Why are they inferior or not considered for this project?
    * How can we demonstrate to investors and users this design can be trusted?
+   * How can we incentivize third parties to run this service?
-* What is the estimated cost for running the signing service?
+   * What is the estimated cost for running this signing service?
 Can this cost be offloaded to the network somehow?

 ## Designing for an Evolving Network